 The Right to restrict Processing – If an individual decides to “block” or suppress processing you are permitted to store personal data but not process it any further.

-Machine Learning and Profiling – In addition there are rights related to automatic decision making and profiling (Think here of the Customer Insights machine-learning type technology that is now starting to be being implemented in Microsoft Dynamics 365) the details here are a little more fuzzy but it states that safeguards must be in place and that inaccuracies regarding a derived customer profile must be able to be corrected and that appropriate mathematical or statistical procedure are used to create the profile.
+Machine Learning and Profiling – In addition there are rights related to automatic decision making and profiling (Think here of the Customer Insights machine-learning type technology that is now starting to be being implemented in Microsoft Dynamics 365) the details here are a little fuzzier but it states that safeguards must be in place and that inaccuracies regarding a derived customer profile must be able to be corrected and that appropriate mathematical or statistical procedure are used to create the profile.

 What counts as personal Data?